ADI2NOOB4U/ai-disease-prediction-system/README.md

 ---

-## 📌 How to Run
+##  How to Run
-1. Install the required packages:
+1. Install the required packages: pip install scikit-learn pandas
+2. Run the script using:python aiml.py
+3. Enter symptoms separated by commas.

+---